endail/hx711/README.md

 - `double normalise( double v )`.
 Given a raw value from HX711, returns a "normalised" value according to the scale's reference unit and offset.

 - `double read( Options o = Options() )`.
 Obtains values from the HX711 according to given `Options`.
-You should call this method if you want to deal with the numeric values from the scale rather than `.weight()` which converts the numeric value to a `Mass` object.
+You should call this method if you want to deal with the numeric values from the scale rather than `.weight()` which returns the numeric value as a `Mass` object.

 - `void zero( Options o = Options() )`.
 Zeros the scale.